The DASH (Dietary Approach to Stop Hypertension) Diet morphed with the Mediterranean Diet, resulting in the popular MIND diet.

 The MIND diet is a non-pharmaceutical inexpensive way to improve your overall health and prevent the onset of chronic disease specifically Alzheimer’s disease and other dementia diseases.

-Making small lifestyle changes according to the guidelines listed above is a great way to improve* your health and risk for cognitive decline.
+Making small lifestyle changes according to the guidelines listed above is a great way to improve your health and reduce the risk for cognitive decline.
+You can also boost your brain health using a brain enhancement supplement.
+Have a look at Accelleral Review which might offer several benefits to your brain.

 Feature image: Shutterstock.com